-Preventive maintenance and regular overhauls detect wear on parts and keep equipment in optimal condition.
+Regular overhauls detect wear on parts and keep equipment in optimal condition.
 This offers more safety to those in contact with the asset, both employees and customers.
-A clear example is a preventive maintenance on elevators, which prevents someone from getting trapped and offers much more safety to anyone in the building.
+A clear example is a preventive maintenance on elevators, which prevents someone from getting trapped and offers much more safety to anyone in the building

 Whenever we talk about a building used by a large number of people, preventive maintenance also contributes to offering more comfort to its customers.
 Maintenance ensures that all equipment is in full operation, without having to shut down the entire system to make a repair.